nethesis/nethvoice-report/ui/src/doc-inline/en/distribution_hourly_9_table_null.md

 # Hourly Distribution Null Calls

-Data concerning the *Hourly Null Call Distribution* for queues selected in the set period, the data is grouped according to the choice made in the filters.
+Data concerning the *Hourly Null Call Distribution* for selected queues within configured period.
+Data are grouped according to the chosen filter criteria.

-The *Hourly Distribution of Null Calls* shows the division of calls queued and closed by the caller before waiting minimum set in the set working hours.
+The *Hourly Distribution of Null Calls* shows the distribution of calls queued and closed by the caller before waiting minimum time in the configured working hours.

 The items shown for the *Hourly Distribution of Null Calls* are: